polkadot-js/docs/docs/derives/derives.md

  });
  ```
 ### [subscribeNewHeads](#subscribeNewHeads)
-An observable of the current block header and it's author
+An observable of the current block header and it's author.
 - **interface**: `api.derive.chain.subscribeNewHeads`
-- **returns**: A header with the current header (including extracted author)
+- **returns**: A header with the current header (including extracted author).
 - **example**:
  ```javascript
  api.derive.chain.subscribeNewHeads((header) => {